kgrid/kgrid-python-runtime/README.md

     - `never` or if no value is set means that existing objects will be overwritten whenever objects are re-downloaded from the activator.
     - `always` means that existing objects stored in the python runtime will never be re-downloaded from the activator and the local pyshelf and context.json files must be deleted and the runtime restarted for the objects to be replaced.
     - `use_checksum` means that objects will look for a checksum in the deployment descriptor sent over during activation and only re-download the object if that checksum has changed.
-- To enable automatic discovery and registration with the activator, set `KGRID_PROXY_HEARTBEAT_INTERVAL` to a value greater than 5.
+- By default, automatic discovery and registration with the activator will happen every 30 seconds.
+  To customize the frequency, set `KGRID_PROXY_HEARTBEAT_INTERVAL` to a value greater than 5.
+  To turn it off, set the same variable to a value less than 5.

 ## Creating a python Knowledge-Object:
 Just like other knowledge objects, python objects have 4 basic parts: